 ICTD – in a search of stability

-The NBIS CTD systems provided high-quality oceanographic data when used by skilled personnel and are frequently re-calibrated (the golden age of salinometry!).
+The NBIS CTD-systems provided high-quality oceanographic data when used by skilled personnel and are frequently re-calibrated at sea with using the bottle samples and a laboratory salinometer (“the golden age of salinometry!”).
 For Neil Brown’s future development at the WHOI, the design objective of the Integrated CTD system (ICTD) was to attain the same high level of performance while reducing the necessity of frequent re-calibration through the enhancement of long term stability.
 That required re-consideration of both the electronic approach and the re-design of the physical sensors.
 The result of his work in collaboration with Falmouth Scientific, Inc (FSI) was the ICTD system with improved measurement precision.
-All three primary sensors are newly designed to achieve long term measurement stability and to optimize system sampling performance without the limitations of existing technologies.
+All three primary sensors are newly designed to achieve long-term measurement stability and to optimize system sampling performance without the limitations of existing technologies.

 A serious limitation to the long term stability of NBIS CTD’s was the use of electrode type conductivity sensors.
 Since the electrodes must be exposed directly to seawater they cannot be reliably protected from marine fouling.
 The small dimensions of these cells make them particularly vulnerable to even minute amounts of fouling.
 Earlier applications of inductively-coupled conductivity sensors in STD systems were not particularly successful for a number of reasons as follows: